MateoMinghi/EvidenceGrammar/README.md

 Further testing results can be found on both jupyter notebooks

-## Grammar Classification
+## Complexity Analysis

+### Before Cleaning the Grammar
+- The grammar is ambiguous and contains left recursion.
-Based on the Chomsky Hierarchy described earlier, our grammar, before and after checking for ambiguity and left recursin, is classified as a **Context-Free Grammar (CFG)** or **Type 2 Grammar**.
+- Based on the Chomsky hierarchy, it is still a Context-Free Grammar (CFG) or Type 2 Grammar, as it adheres to the rules of CFGs despite the ambiguity and left recursion.

-This grammar allows us to formally define and parse sentences in the Minion language.
+### After Cleaning the Grammar
+- The grammar is unambiguous and free of left recursion.
+- It remains as a Context-Free Grammar (CFG) or Type 2 Grammar, but it is now optimized for parsing, making it suitable for deterministic parsers like LL(1).

 ---